jags84/RSpec-Pre-commit-Git-Hook/README.md

 This is an improve version of the rspec-precommit from  [markhazlett](https://markhazlett/RSpec-Pre-commit-Git-Hook)

-We add the this features
+We add this features

 1. Show what specs are failing
 2. Add Color to the results
 3. Add Loading while waiting to finish the rspec
 4. Add RAILS_ENV=test to rspec command

+ToDo

+1. Show pending specs

 The scripts will invoke your rspec tests and not allow you to commit unless they are all passing/pending.
 If any failures occur then it will stop the commit from going through to allow you to fix your tests.